 Modified Student Summer Scholar (MS3)

-The Office of Undergraduate Research and Scholarship is pleased to announce a new grant opportunity for the summer of 2013.
-The Modified Summer Scholar (MS3) program provides an opportunity for lower division or first year transfer students to participate in a structured research experience under the guidance of a faculty mentor.
+The Office of Undergraduate Research and Scholarship is pleased to announce the return of a grant opportunity for the summer of 2014.
+The Modified Student Summer Scholars (MS3) program provides an opportunity for lower division or first year transfer students to participate in a structured research experience under the guidance of a faculty mentor.
 This experience would vary from the traditional S3 in the duration, as well as the depth/scope of the research project.

 The proposed research project might be more exploratory in nature, focus on the development of a technique, or serve as a pilot project.